dimi309/small3d/README.md

 Features
 --------

-- Runs on Windows, Mac, Linux (tested on Debian, Fedora and Ubuntu).
+- Runs on Windows (Visual Studio and MinGW builds), Mac, Linux (tested on Debian, Fedora and Ubuntu).
 - It works with GLFW.
 - Uses OpenGL 3.3 and defaults to 2.1 if the former is not available.
 - Uses C++11.